deadlock-wiki/deadbot/README.md

   -h, --help            show this help message and exit

 path configs:
-  -i DL_PATH, --dl_path DL_PATH
-                        Path to Deadlock game files (also set with DEADLOCK_DIR environment variable) -w WORKDIR, --workdir WORKDIR
+  --dldir DLDIR         Path to Deadlock game files (also set with DEADLOCK_DIR environment variable) -w WORKDIR, --workdir WORKDIR
                         Directory for temp working files (also set with WORK_DIR environment variable) -n INPUTDIR, --inputdir INPUTDIR
                         Input directory for changelogs and wiki pages (also set with OUTPUT_DIR env variable) -o OUTPUT, --output OUTPUT
-                        Output directory (also set with OUTPUT_DIR environment variable) --build_num BUILD_NUM
-                        Build number of the game files to be used.
-Defaults to current build -v, --verbose         Print verbose output for extensive logging
+                        Output directory (also set with OUTPUT_DIR environment variable) --english-only        Only parse for english localizations (also set with ENGLISH_ONLY environment variable) --force               Forces decompilation even if game files and workdir versions match -v, --verbose         Print verbose output for extensive logging

+steam config:
+  --steam_username STEAM_USERNAME
+                        Steam username for downloading game files (also set with STEAM_USERNAME environment variable) --steam_password STEAM_PASSWORD
+                        Steam password for downloading game files (also set with STEAM_PASSWORD environment variable) --depot_downloader_cmd DEPOT_DOWNLOADER_CMD
+                        Path to DepotDownloader directory that contains the executable (also set with DEPOT_DOWNLOADER_CMD environment variable)
+  --manifest_id MANIFEST_ID
+                        Manifest id to download, defaults to 'latest' (also set with MANIFEST_ID environment variable).
+Browse them at https://steamdb.info/depot/1422456/manifests/

 bot actions:
+  -i, --import_files    Import the game files from SteamDB and localization files using DepotDownloader (also set with IMPORT_FILES environment variable)
-  -d, --decompile       Decompiles Deadlock game files. (also set with DECOMPILE environment variable) -p, --parse           Parses decompiled game files into json and csv (overrides PARSE env variable) -u, --wiki_upload     Upload parsed data to the Wiki (also set with WIKI_UPLOAD environment variable) -c, --changelogs      Fetch/parse forum and local changelogs. (also set with CHANGELOGS env variable) --force               Forces decompilation even if game files and workdir versions match
+  -d, --decompile       Decompiles Deadlock game files. (also set with DECOMPILE environment variable) -p, --parse           Parses decompiled game files into json and csv (overrides PARSE env variable) -c, --changelogs      Fetch/parse forum and local changelogs. (also set with CHANGELOGS env variable) -u, --wiki_upload     Upload parsed data to the Wiki (also set with WIKI_UPLOAD environment variable) --dry_run             Run the wiki upload in dry-run mode (also set with DRY_RUN environment variable)

 Process Deadlock game files and extract data and stats
 ```